mooreCS65/mooreCS65.github.io/index.md

 # Welcome to CS167

 This website is where you will be able to find course resources like code, assignments and slides.
 The schedule below will be kept up to date.

+Everything is currently under construction, so hard hats on--proceed with caution 👷🏗️ 🚧
 ## Schedule:
 [when are things due?](/key/)